ageria20/Capstone_nagefyFE/README.md

 Customers can navigate to their own page to see their appointments.
 Please verify your email after registration.

 Admin 📝
-Log in with admin credentials (username: admin, password: admin) to access the admin dashboard and agenda.
+Log in with admin credentials (email: admin@gmail.com, password: admin) to access the admin dashboard and agenda.
 Manage appointments, staff members, customers, and time slots, and get an overview of the income.

 # Andrea Geria